 Today’s service members need the care, comfort, connection and support that can only be provided by an organization that is with them at every milepost of their military journey.
 The USO is the Force Behind the Forces, continuously adapting to the needs of our men and women in uniform and their families, so they can focus on their very important mission.
 The USO is a family of volunteers, sustained by the charitable contributions of millions of generous Americans.

 Our work is America’s most powerful expression of gratitude to the men and women who secure our nation’s freedoms.
 The USO—a private, 501©3—was formed in 1941 and is Congressionally-chartered, with a Memorandum of Understanding to serve those currently serving.
 Today the USO operates over 220 centers globally, which handle more than 10 million visits annually from troops and military family members.
 USO San Antonio offers morale-boosting and family-strengthening programs to Soldiers, Sailors, Airmen, Marines, Coast Guardsmen, and their families throughout South Texas.
-It also provides a touch of home to nearly 314,000 troops and military families who pass through the 5 San Antonio USO Centers annually.
-More than 585 volunteers and an Advisory Council Members have provided invaluable assistance by way of over 32,000 volunteer hours in 2019.
-This invaluable support assists USO San Antonio to deliver support and engagement to over 492,000 service members and their families year-round by way of our many programs, centers and outreach events throughout South Texas as a Force Behind the Forces.
+It also provides a touch of home to troops and military families who pass through the 5 San Antonio USO Centers annually.
+More than 200 volunteers and an Advisory Council Members have provided invaluable assistance by way of over 17,000 volunteer hours in 2022.
+This invaluable support assists USO San Antonio to deliver support and engagement to over 403,353 service members and their families year-round by way of our many programs, centers and outreach events throughout South Texas as a Force Behind the Forces.

 USO at MEPS (Military Entrance Processing Station) Fort Sam Houston provides recreation, refreshments, travel comfort kits (for shippers), video game consoles, and support to US military applicants at the Military Entrance Processing Station.
 The USO at MEPS occupies two rooms, staffed by volunteers Monday through Friday and serve all branches of the military.
-An estimated 62,000 applicants and family members annually visit San Antonio MEPS.
+An estimated 21,000 applicants and family members annually visit San Antonio MEPS.

 *USO Transition Program * Performs the vital task of connecting targeted resources for transitioning service members and their families in a more efficient, effective, and positive way on their professional path forward after military service.
 The center is available for off-site briefings, trainings, and events for military units and spouse groups to connect, grow professionally, celebrate milestones, and participate in the many transition programs of USO San Antonio.
 Over 7,400 visitors last year took part in transition programs in that included Get Center Interviews, customized action plans, resume review, mock interviews, and professional networking.